 - Step 6 – Let the remaining powder settle before serving.

-Looking somewhat like an aquarium fish net, the humble sock is a versatile way of making delicious coffee.
-This is a favoured method in Malaysia and Singapore for making their signature kopi (coffee).
+Looking somewhat like an aquarium fishnet, the humble sock is actually a muslin bag and a versatile way of making delicious coffee.
+This method is highly popular in Malaysia and Singapore when making their signature kopi (coffee).
 Traditional coffee shops in Malaysia and Singapore also briefly wash the coffee cups with boiling water, as warm cups are said to bring out the robust flavours of coffee.

 - Step 1 – Place coffee sock over a warm mug.

 - Step 2 – Add in one-part ground coffee and five-part boiling water.

 - Step 3 – Stir the coffee for one to two minutes and ensure that all the coffee dissolves in the hot water.
 Set the coffee to rest for about two to three minutes, depending on the size of the pot of coffee.
 By allowing the coffee to set, it will bring out the best taste and aroma of the coffee beans.